Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/gather.md

 		}
 ```

-In the case of digits input, the payload will include a `digits` property indicating the DTMF keys pressed:
+In the case of digits input, the payload includes a `digits` property indicating the DTMF keys pressed:

 ```json
 "digits": "0276"